 Dubai, one of the most recent metropolises in the world, is the result of hard work, vision and ambition.
 It was once just a barren desert but the discovery of oil propelled it into development.
-Even after the depletion of oil this city continued to thrive.
+Even after the depletion of oil this city continued to thrive – especially thanks to tourism and all the things to do in Dubai!
 It is proof that the prosperity of this land and its people is not just pure luck.
 Due to limitations of oil reserves, the city turned to tourism for its income.
 Thus, creating some of the most iconic skyscrapers and the need for my Dubai Architecture Guide!
 Based on western business principles, the city thrived through tourism, real estate, hosting sport events and financial services giving rise to some of the most iconic structures seen in the world as a testament of their success.

 Dubai Architecture Guide For Travellers!